gnosischain/documentation/docs/bridges/tokenbridge/xdai-bridge.md

 **xDAI/wxDAI holder**

 1. Deposit xDAI/wxDAI and get sDAI shares:
-   1. xDAI/wxDAI holders can deposit xDAI/wxDAI in return for sDAI, and their corresponding shares in the vault are recorded.
-(UI available soon)
+   1. xDAI/wxDAI holders can deposit xDAI/wxDAI in https://agave.finance/sdai/, in return for sDAI, and their corresponding shares in the vault are recorded.
    2. Bridge Interest Receiver receives interest from mainnet and distribute to sDAI vault.
    3. sDAI holders withdraw/redeem xDAI/wxDAI (interest+original amount) according to their shares, that has gone up because of the interest received in step 2